teosusnjak/Lyme-disease-controversy/study-2/README.md

+# Study 2: Evidence-Domain Translation

+This directory supports:

-# Evidence-Domain Translation in the Lyme Disease Controversy over Persistent Post-Treatment Symptoms
+> Susnjak, T., Brehme, L., Garg, K., Avramovic, G., and Gilbert, L. (2026).
+Evidence-Domain Translation in the Lyme Disease Controversy over Persistent Post-Treatment Symptoms. *Frontiers in Cellular and Infection Microbiology*, 16. https://doi.org/10.3389/fcimb.2026.1913455

+Study 2 builds on the corpus and classification framework developed in Study 1.
+It examines how model-derived claim orientations are distributed across study-design and evidence-domain tiers, and uses targeted full-text audits to examine how selected clinical and preclinical findings are translated into broader claims.

 This repository contains the data, DSPy classifiers, notebooks and results used to collect, classify and analyze scientific abstracts related to the controversy between "Post-Treatment Lyme Disease Syndrome" (PTLDS) and "Chronic Lyme Disease" (CLD).